 A SIG Sauer SRD762-QD Suppressor was also pressed into service to round out the experience.
 This was easily accomplished thanks to the SIG Taper-Lok muzzle device attached to the X95 muzzle via the 5/8×24 threads.

 LIGHT AND HANDY

-A combination of factors makes the bullpup X95 seem lighter and handier than standard-profile rifles with similar barrel lengths: shorter overall length, center of gravity toward the rear of the rifle, and the shooter’s hands being closer together.
+A combination of factors makes the israeli bullpup X95 seem lighter and handier than standard-profile rifles with similar barrel lengths: shorter overall length, center of gravity toward the rear of the rifle, and the shooter’s hands being closer together.
 These contribute to better handling over longer time frames due to lessening fatigue on the arms and shoulders—an important consideration for CQB operations such as structure clearing.

 The compact X95’s superior leverage is a benefit to anyone of short stature.
 After years of firing AR- and AK-pattern rifles, the X95’s impulse is decidedly different in a positive way.
 Smoother and more subtle are two descriptions that come to mind, especially when firing multiple rounds rapidly.

 With the Tavor X95, all users benefit from IWI’s decision to design a weapon based on the IDF’s combat experiences.
 The Tavor X95 offers users a chance to own and use a rifle different than the AR- and AK-pattern rifles so common today.
 A certain confidence in the weapon will be gained by knowing IWI’s heritage in arms development and daily use in harsh conditions that stand behind the Tavor X95.